Dostana (2008 film): Homosexuality

-Dostana was the first mainstream Indian film to address homosexuality and is credited with initiating public discourse on the subject in India.
-Its release brought attention to sexual orientation, a topic previously underrepresented in Hindi cinema.
-Screen described the film as "a giant leap for the gay people in Indian films," and its themes sparked widespread debate.
-A report by Bollywood Hungama noted that “the fact that it is a mainstream film with two mainstream heroes taking the plunge—even showing a prolonged smooch and courtship—should have the pink brigade cheering.”
+Dostana was the first mainstream Indian film to explore homosexuality.
+The film has been credited with shedding light on a topic sensitive with a majority of Indian population, who were unaware of sexual orientations.
+A Screen article called it a "giant leap for the gay people in Indian films", and the film sparked debate.
+According to a Bollywood Hungama report, "The fact that it is a mainstream film with two mainstream heroes taking the plunge to the extent of even showing a prolonged smooch and courtship should have the pink brigade cheering."

-LGBTQ rights activist and journalist Ashok Row Kavi praised the film for not reducing gay characters to caricatures: “I am glad, for the first time in Indian popular cinema, gays were not turned into caricatures and made fun of.”
-The acceptance of a homosexual character by his mother in the film was seen as a significant gesture toward normalizing homosexuality within Indian families.
-According to Daily News and Analysis, the film helped bring “gay talk” into the mainstream: “Films like Dostana are playful and funny and bring sexuality as a dinner-table conversation piece.”
+Indian journalist and LGBT-rights activist Ashok Row Kavi praised Dostana: "I am glad, for the first time in Indian popular cinema, gays were not turned into caricatures and made fun of.
+What the film has done is to bring to notice gays as a concept in [the] Indian family."
+Its depiction of a homosexual character's acceptance by his mother was seen as encouraging acceptance of gay people.
+According to a Daily News and Analysis article, "gay talk" went mainstream in Bollywood with the film: "Films like Dostana are playful and funny [and] bring sexuality as a dinner-table conversation piece.
+Bollywood is open to diversity in terms of subjects, including sexuality, and the audiences are ready to accept diversified subjects".